DevExpress-Examples/maui-collection-view/Readme.md

 ### Swipe

-The *CollectionViewSwipe* project demostrates item-related commands that a user can access with a swipe gesture.
+The *CollectionViewSwipe* project demonstrates item-related commands that a user can access with a swipe gesture.

 ![DevExpress Mobile UI for .NET MAUI](./Images/swipe.png)